dror27/dk-shack/vol1/songs/en/Sunday Blues.md

 I was born on a Sunday\
 Old man preacher, he called out my name\
 He said: "you might not be a believer\
-But one day you’re going to be a man≈\
+But one day you’re going to be a man"\
 \
 I got into my first fight on a Sunday\
 Took a man’s soul and dumped it to the ground\